Title: Professor of Law, Medicine, and Political Science

 Location: Urbana, Illinois, United States

-Robert F. Rich, PhD, Law Educator at University of Illinois at Urbana–Champaign, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in law.
+Robert F. Rich, PhD, Professor of Law, Medicine, and Political Science (retired) at the University of Illinois at Urbana–Champaign, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in law, medicine, and political science.

 Contact Dr. Rich: